LearnOnDemandSystems/docs/lod/create-Removable-media.md

+---
+title: "Create Removable Media"
+description: "Removable Media to be used with virtual machines."
+isPublished: true
+---

 # Create Removable Media

 Removable Media is used in lab environments, to supplement lab instrucitons.
 Removable Media is used in the form of DVDs, or Floppy disks.